dan-lee-odinson/coworking-with-claude/README.md

 The biggest lesson: AI reduced some production friction, but it did not remove the hard parts of affiliate marketing.
 Product selection, niche research, trust-building, SEO authority, affiliate program quality, account setup, compliance, debugging, hosting, analytics, and human review still required substantial time.

 Conclusion: Agentic AI is useful as a workflow accelerator, but “AI passive income” is a misleading frame.
 This was not passive income; it was an AI-assisted small publishing business experiment.

+> 📄 **Want the granular version?** Every number behind this closeout — affiliate approvals (AWIN: Ultrahuman, BKWAT, Circular, Omni Health Ring; plus Amazon Associates), the sprint-by-sprint schedule, estimated time spent, and the full log of errors, usage limits, and restarts — is documented in the [**Project 2 Detailed Summary**](./smart-ring-blog-skill/PROJECT-SUMMARY.md).

 ---